 Child/Hospital Details

-Childs Name: Date of Birth
+Childs Name: Date of Bir rth

-Hospital Number: Date of death and time:
+Hospital Number: Date of de time: ath and

-Hospital Name: Place of death e.g ED/Other (Specify)
+Hospital Name: Place of de eath e.g.,

+ED/Other (

+Date / time when ambulance/police were informed:

-Date / time when ambulance/police were informed :
+Date / time when ambulance/police were morned.

 Who called the ambulance?

+who called the ambulance?

-Arrival of Ambulance Team at the Scene
+Arrival of Ambulance Team at the S Scene

-Time ambulance team arrived at the scene:
+Time ambulance team arrived at the s scene:

-Condition of the infant as reported by the ambulance team:
+Condition of the infant as reported by the

+ambulance team:

-YI ES NO
+YES NO

-Did the parents/carers undertake resuscitation?
+Did the parents/carers undertake resu uscitation?

 Did the child show any signs of life?

-Did the child show signs of rigor mortis?
+Did the child show signs of rigor mort is?

-Did the child show signs of postmortem lividity?
+Did the child show signs of postmorte m lividity?

 What was the room temperature?

 What was the child's temperature?

-Was resuscitation carried out by the ambulance team ?
-If yes, was
+Was resuscitation carried out by the a ambulance team?
+If yes, was 3

-- External cardiac massage given?
+- External cardiac massage given? -

-- Bag and mask ventilation?
+- Bag and mask ventilation? -

 - Oxygen by mask?

-- Endotracheal intubation undertaken?
+- Endotracheal intubation undertaken ?

 - Were any drugs given?

-(If yes to drugs, please specify name and the dose): ·
+(If yes to drugs, please specify name and the dose):

 Were any intravenous fluids given?

+(If yes to intravenous fluids, please specify name and volume):

 Child/Hospital Details

 Childs Name: Date of Birth

 Hospital Number: Date of death and time:

-Hospital Name: Place of death e.g ED/Other (Specify)
+Hospital Name: Place of death e.g., ED/Other (Specify)

-(If yes to intravenous fluids, please specify name and volume):